-Each static policy (local and non-local) must include, in its configuration, at least one segment-list containing at least one segment.
-Each static-policy can have up to 32 segment-lists, each containing up to 11 segments.
-Each segment-list can be assigned a weight to influence the share of traffic that it carries compared to other segment-lists of the same policy.
+Each static policy (local and non-local) must include at least one segment list containing at least one segment in its configuration.
+Each static-policy can have up to 32 segment lists, each containing up to 11 segments.
+Each segment list can be assigned a weight to influence the share of traffic that it carries compared to other segment lists of the same policy.
 The default weight is 1.

-The segment routing policy draft standard allows a segment-list to be configured (and signaled) with a mix of different segment types.
+The segment routing policy draft standard allows a segment list to be configured (and signaled) with a mix of different segment types.
 When the head-end router attempts to install such a segment routing policy, it must resolve all of the segments into a stack of MPLS labels.
-In the current SR OS implementation this complexity is avoided by requiring that all (configured and signaled) segments must already be provided in the form of MPLS label values.
-In terms of the draft standard, this means that only type-1 segments are supported.
+In SR OS, this complexity is avoided by requiring that all configured and signaled segments must already be provided in the form of MPLS label values.
+As described in the draft, this means that only type-1 segments are supported.

-2.3.2 BGP signaled segment routing policies
+2.3.2 BGP-signaled SR policies

-The base router BGP instance is configured to send and receive BGP routes containing segment routing policies.
-To exchange routes belonging to the (AFI=1, SAFI=73) or (AFI=2, SAFI=73) address family with a particular base router BGP neighbor, the family configuration that applies to that neighbor must include the sr-policy-ipv4 or the sr-policy-ipv6 keyword respectively.
+The base router BGP instance is configured to send and receive BGP routes containing SR policies.
+To exchange routes belonging to the (AFI=1, SAFI=73) or (AFI=2, SAFI=73) address family with a specific base router BGP neighbor, the family configuration that applies to that neighbor must include the sr-policy-ipv4 or the sr-policy-ipv6 keyword respectively.

 When BGP receives an sr-policy-ipv4 route (AFI=1, SAFI=73) or a sr-policy-ipv6 route (AFI=2, SAFI=73) from a peer, it runs its standard BGP best path selection algorithm to choose the best path for each NLRI combination of distinguisher, endpoint, and color.
-If the best path is targeted to this router as head-end, BGP extracts the segment routing policy details into the local segment routing database.
-A BGP segment routing policy route is deemed to be targeted to this router as the head-end if either:
+If the best path is targeted to this router as the head end, BGP extracts the SR policy details into the local SR database.
+A BGP SR policy route is deemed to be targeted to this router as the head end if either:

-- it has no route-target extended community and a NO-ADVERTISE standard community - it has an IPv4 address-specific route-target extended community with an IPv4 address matching the system IPv4 address of this router
+- · it has no route-target extended community and a NO-ADVERTISE standard community - it has an IPv4 address-specific route-target extended community with an IPv4 address matching the system IPv4 address of this router

 An sr-policy-ipv4 or a sr-policy-ipv6 route can be received from either an IBGP or EBGP peer but it is never propagated to an EBGP peer.
-An sr-policy-ipv4 or a sr-policy-ipv6 route can be reflected to route reflector clients if this is allowed (a NO_ADVERTISE community is not attached) and the router does not consider itself the head-end of the policy.
+An sr-policy-ipv4 or a sr-policy-ipv6 route can be reflected to route reflector clients if this is allowed (a NO_ADVERTISE community is not attached) and the router does not consider itself the head end of the policy.

-Note: A BGP segment routing policy route is considered malformed, and triggers error-handling procedures such as session reset or treat-as-withdraw, if it does not have at least one segment-list TLV with at least one segment TLV.
+A BGP SR policy route is considered malformed if it does not have at least one segment list TLV with at least one segment TLV, which triggers error-handling procedures such as session reset or treat-as withdraw.